mrKJames/pre_work/readme.md

 - run a ruby and python program
 - what a file path is

+These are the basic building blocks of the course.

 ## Warning: With great power comes great responsibility
-Deleting files/folders in the terminal is a bad idea.
-Dont do anything in the terminal you are unsure about!!!
+- Deleting files/folders in the terminal is a bad idea.
+- Dont do anything in the terminal you are unsure about!!!
+- Never copy and paste in the terminal!

 ### Directories at the root level:
 Once you have learned enough terminal to be dangerous, make the following file structure: